rodrigohassel/marketplace-api-best-practices/README.md

 - Learn about ffaker gem (refactor of gem faker)
 - Learn about simplecov gem
 - Learn about rack-cors gem
+- Learn about factory_bot_rails gem
+- Learn about pry-rails gem
 - Learn about RESTful API
 - Learn about JSON specifications